Working conditions for employees

 Offer an occupational health examination

 You must regularly offer your employees a periodical occupational health examination (periodiek arbeidsgezondheidskundig onderzoek, PAGO, in Dutch).
-A certified health and safety expert (company doctor) will check whether your employees have any health problems as a result of the work.
+A certified health and safety expert (company doctor) will check whether your employees have any health problems as a result of their work.
 Employees are not obliged to undergo the examination.

 Working from home and flexible working hours